geomagpy/MARTAS/README.md

-If you change the sensor configuration of the Arduino, then you need to stop martas, eventually delete the existing arduino block (with the leading questionmark), connect the new sensor configuration and restart MARTAS.
+If you change the sensor configuration of the Arduino, then you need to stop martas, eventually delete the existing arduino block (with the leading questionmark), connect the new sensor configuration and restart pMARTAS.
 Make sure to disconnect the Arduino, before manipulating its sensor configuration.
-You can check the Arduino independently by looking at Arduino/Tools/SerialMonitor (make sure that MARTAS processes are not running).
+You can check the Arduino independently by looking at Arduino/Tools/SerialMonitor (make sure that pMARTAS processes are not running).

-**IMPORTANT NOTE**: for active access it is sometimes necessary to start the SerialMonitor from arduino before starting MARTAS.
+**IMPORTANT NOTE**: for active access it is sometimes necessary to start the SerialMonitor from arduino before starting pMARTAS.
 The reason is not clarified yet.
 This is important after each reboot.
 If not all sensors are detetcted, you can try to send the RESET command "reS" to the arduino.
 This will reload available sensors.
 Such problem might occur if you have several one wire sensors connected to the arduion and remove or replace sensors, or change their configuration.

 ## 10. Appendix

 ### 10.1.
-Installation issues and examples
+Specific installation examples and possible issues

 The installation is usually straightforward as described in section 2.
 For some systems, especially ARM systems, you might however require very specific or some additional packages to fulfill required dependencies.
 Here we summarise some system specific issues and solutions, as well as a full installation cookbook.

-#### 10.1.1 MARTAS acquisition om BeagleBone Black Rev C with system python
+#### 10.1.1 MARTAS on BeagleBone Black Rev C with system python

 For some hardware systems, particularly ARM processors (Beaglebone, Raspberry, etc) problems might occur during the setup of virtual python environments.
 Such problems have been experienced while installing scipy inside a virtual